telerik/winforms-docs/controls/editors/maskededitbox/parsing-dates.md

 ---
 title: Parsing Dates
-page_title: Parsing Dates | RadMaskedEditBox
+page_title: Parsing Dates - WinForms MaskedEditBox Control
-description: When RadMaskedEditBox is with MaskType FreeFormDateTime the control tries to recognize a free-form string and convert it to a valid date.
+description: When WinForms MaskedEditBox is with MaskType FreeFormDateTime the control tries to recognize a free-form string and convert it to a valid date.
 slug: winforms/editors/maskededitbox/parsing-dates
 tags: parsing,dates
 published: True